Please register or login to continue

 ‘We shall see then!’

-It was a precarious game to play, not knowing what to expect from my meeting with Mr Fletcher, but I was confident that he would be nervous by my imposture to reveal to us, the information we needed to apprehend Lord Chatfield.
+It was a precarious game to play, not knowing what to expect from my meeting with Mr Fletcher, but I was confident that he would be nervous by my imposture to reveal to us the information we needed to apprehend Lord Chatfield.
 We met that midday at the local café, where we cordially introduced each other like gentlemen.
-I had presented myself as a dealer of antiquities.
-After the exchange of formalities, we began the discussion, and I had enquired about the price and quantity of his rubies.
+I presented myself as a dealer of antiquities.
+After the exchange of formalities, we began the discussion, and I enquired about the price and quantity of his rubies.
 He then proceeded to inform me about these things in depth.

-When I asked him about where his factory was located, he only disclosed certain details but never the specific location.
+When I asked him where his factory was located, he only disclosed certain details but never the specific location.
 I could tell that he was beginning to suspect something odd in my questioning.
-Thus, I desisted from asking him about the location and had offered him a reasonable price for the purchase of the rubies.
+Thus, I desisted from asking him about the location and offered him a reasonable price for the purchase of the rubies.
 We made a verbal agreement and shook hands.
 It was then that he rose to his feet and walked away, but he did not get far.
 The local police had arrested him.

 He would never confess to being an actual member of the secret society of the Nine Unknown Men.

 'Inspector Cauvain.
 It is good to see you again.
 I regret it must be under these unexpected terms.
-I must commend you, on discovering the ruby and the ring'.
+I must commend you on discovering the ruby and the ring'.

-'Give up Lord Chatfield, you have no other recourse but to surrender'.
+'Give up, Lord Chatfield, you have no other recourse but to surrender'.

 'Surrender?
-Did you honestly believe that you could fool me?
+Did you honestly believe you could fool me?
 I knew from the start it was you, inspector'.

 'How?'

-'Because, I had no need for him to assist me any longer'.
+'Because I had no need for him to assist me any longer'.

 'If you say so!'